NetLogo/Mathematica-Link/README.md

 A Makefile is provided.
 You'll need to have a copy of NLink.jar from the Mathematica installation in order to build.
 If compilation succeeds, `NLink.class` and several other `.class` files will be created.

+## Credits

+The primary developer of the NetLogo-Mathematica link was Eytan Bakshy.

+To refer to this package in academic publications, please use: Bakshy, E., Wilensky, U. (2007).
+NetLogo-Mathematica Link. http://ccl.northwestern.edu/netlogo/mathematica.html.
+Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL.

 ## Terms of Use

 All contents © 2007-2011 Uri Wilensky.